 - a.
 Description This initiative is funded to assist in response to community concerns regarding people experiencing homelessness.
 Three different projects are included in this initiative: - Street Outreach \$232,135 At the end of FY24 the DSS partner agency Serving Our Neighbors ended services that helped people who experienced chronic homelessness.
 To continue services that were provided to veterans, transition aged individuals (those 18-24 years of age), and chronically homeless persons, DSS worked to increase outreach teams using temporary staff to continue services to the 236 people in the program.
 Going into FY25, 182 people left the program, with 14% moving into housing.
 However, 54 people remained in the program.
 Funding is provided for two Human Service Caseworker positions (2.00 FTEs) to complete street outreach for homeless services and includes \$232,135 for ongoing salary and benefits, technology, training, and supply costs.
 This project addresses two BOCS directives (BOCS Directive 19-31 and BOCS Directive 24-05). - Coordinated Entry \$179,373 This project funds two Human Service Specialist positions (2.00 FTEs) for call intake and referral in the Homeless Services program.
 In FY24 the Homeless Services program received 12,578 calls for crisis/emergency services and assistance.
 However, the division experienced 4,604 dropped calls due to wait times of over eight minutes.
 These positions will help extend service hours for phone lines and reduce call hold/wait times.
 Funding includes \$174,533 for ongoing salary and benefits, technology, training, and supply costs, and \$4,840 in one-time costs for initial computer hardware purchase. - Hypothermia Services West \$100,000 This project provides overnight shelter services to residents on the west side of the county.
 Prior to COVID, hypothermia services were provided by non-profit entities, but COVID shifted the service delivery models with hotels being used with grants funding the costs of these services.
 Currently, hypothermia services on the east side of the county are offered from November 1st through March 31st, regardless of weather, but hypothermia services are only scheduled to be open on the west side of the county when temperatures reach below 32 degrees.
 This funding will increase service hours and change available hypothermia services from intermittent based on weather temperature on the west side to having regular, consistent hypothermia services and will allow for consistency in hypothermia services across the County. - b.
-Service Level Impacts These projects will help unhoused persons with finding housing solutions and supports the Health, Wellbeing & Human Services strategic goal to prevent and reduce homelessness.
+Service Level Impacts These projects will help unhoused persons with finding housing solutions and supports Safe & Secure Community and Quality of Life goals in the County's 2025-2028 Strategic Plan by working toward the prevention and reduction of homelessness.